walkers and rollators

 Home Modifications

 Installing grab bars is crucial but pricey.
-I learned the hard way that not all suction cup grab bars stick well (ask me about the time I almost ended up in the ER).
-That said, there are reliable suction options if you shop carefully and read reviews.
+I learned the hard way that not all suction cup grab bars stick well.
+That said, While permanent grab bars are ideal, high-quality suction grab bars (after checking reviews) can provide temporary support.

 Arthritis-Friendly Home Modifications: Create a Safe Accessible Living Space

 I saw an ad for a $200 hand massager and thought, “Yeah, no thanks.”
 Instead, I use a tennis ball to massage my hands—it’s cheap, effective, and oddly satisfying.
-For heat therapy, microwave a sock filled with rice—it’s a total game changer.
+For heat therapy, microwave a sock filled with rice—it’s a an inexpensive and effective alternative to store-bought heating pads..

 I’ve become a bit of a deal-hunting ninja over the years.
-One of my favorite tricks is searching for assistive devices on eBay or Craigslist.
+One of my favorite tricks is searching for assistive devices on eBay, Craigslist, and Facebook Marketplace.
 You’d be amazed at what people are practically giving away.

-Also, don’t sleep on nonprofit organizations.
-Many offer free or discounted tools if you qualify.
-And if you’re shopping online, hunt down Amazon coupon codes—it’s saved me a ton on random arthritis supplies.
+If you’re shopping online, hunt down Amazon coupon codes, bulk deals, and subscribe-and-save options to reduce costs.—it’s saved me a ton on random arthritis supplies.

 How to Score Special Discounts on Arthritis Products on Amazon